amorist/awesome/README.md

 - [learn-anything/learn-anything.xyz](https://github.com/learn-anything/learn-anything.xyz) - Organize world's knowledge, explore connections and curate learning paths
 - [ant-design/ant-design-pro](https://github.com/ant-design/ant-design-pro) - 👨🏻‍💻👩🏻‍💻 Use Ant Design like a Pro!
 - [forthebadge/for-the-badge](https://github.com/forthebadge/for-the-badge) - It all started because of an obsession with two words: “build passing”.
 It all ended with this: badges, for badges’ sake.
-- [storybookjs/storybook](https://github.com/storybookjs/storybook) - Storybook is a frontend workshop for building UI components and pages in isolation.
-Made for UI development, testing, and documentation.
+- [storybookjs/storybook](https://github.com/storybookjs/storybook) - Storybook is the industry standard workshop for building, documenting, and testing UI components in isolation
 - [electron-userland/electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 - [vuetifyjs/vuetify](https://github.com/vuetifyjs/vuetify) - 🐉 Vue Component Framework
 - [elastic/elasticsearch-js](https://github.com/elastic/elasticsearch-js) - Official Elasticsearch client library for Node.js